wmaterkowska/wmaterkowska/README.md

 Physicist and Developer
 -----------------------

-I coded during my academic years and now I am switching carrier into development.
-I learn Python, Java, JavaScript with TypeScript and frontend frameworks.
+I have started my journey into development after coding during my academic years.
+I have learned Python, Java, JavaScript with TypeScript, and various frontend frameworks.

 *   🌍  I'm based in Poznań
 *   ✉️  You can contact me at [w.m.materkowska@gmail.com](mailto:w.m.materkowska@gmail.com)